OceanOutcomes/ocean-outcomes/news/_posts/2024-6-15-supporting-social-responsibility-in-koreas-seafood-industry.md

 >**"Being the first tuna company to conduct a Social Responsibility Assessment in South Korea is an honor and pleasure.
 This work has been carried out for three of our tuna longliners so far, and we expect to grow our social work to bolster human rights across our supply chain.
+>
-Understanding how to approach human rights can be challenging — partnering with Ocean Outcomes helped clarify the process and approach.
+>Understanding how to approach human rights can be challenging — partnering with Ocean Outcomes helped clarify the process and approach.
 As a leading fishing company in South Korea, we hope to inspire other companies to also work to improve human rights.
+>
-- Kim Chi-gon, CEO, Sajo Industries Co., LTD."**
+>— Kim Chi-gon, CEO, Sajo Industries Co., LTD."**